 Keeping your baby’s head and face uncovered during sleep reduces the risk of sudden and unexpected death, including SIDS.

-“This is because it reduces the risk of overheating and suffocation from head coverings slipping down over your baby’s face,” explains Jane Wiggill, Red Nose’s Chief Midwife.
+“This is because it reduces the risk of suffocation from head coverings slipping down over your baby’s face,” explains Dr Bec Thornton, Red Nose’s National Health Promotion Manager.

 This includes removing bonnets, beanies, hats, hoodies or hooded clothing for sleep.

 And, did you know your baby regulates their temperature through their face and head?

-“Research has linked the risks of SIDS to overheating, and overheating can be caused by room heating, high body temperature, and excessive clothing or bedding,” Jane says.
+“Research has linked the risks of SIDS to overheating, and overheating can be caused by room heating, high body temperature, and excessive clothing or bedding,” Dr Bec says.

-“Placing your baby on their back and keeping their head and face uncovered for sleep is the best protection from overheating and suffocation, and therefore reduces the risk of SIDS.”
+“Placing your baby on their back and keeping their head and face uncovered for sleep has been shown in the research to be protective against overheating and suffocation, and therefore reduces the risk of SIDS.”

-Or, Jane says, you may decide to not use blankets at all, and instead, use a safe sleeping bag.
+Or, Dr Bec says, you may decide to not use blankets at all, and instead, use a safe sleeping bag.

-“If using a sleep bag, make sure it is one with a fitted neck and arm holes, arms free and no hood,” Jane says.
+“If using a sleep bag, make sure it is one with a fitted neck and arm holes, arms free and no hood,” Dr Bec says.

 When putting your baby to sleep, check that: